 - Kazakhstan Customs check

-Once through the border we headed straight to Charyn Canyon, somewhere we have been excited to see for a couple of years.
+Once through the border from Kyrgyzstan we headed straight to Charyn Canyon, somewhere we have been excited to see for a couple of years.
 It is part of the Charyn National Park and is around 90 -56 miles in length.
 It’s full of colourful formations of different shapes and sizes; the canyon is tiny compared to the Grand Canyon, although travellers from all over say its equality as impressive.

 We arrived at the canyon around 5pm after following an off road track through the desert to find it.
 The landscape on that ride was stunning, miles and miles of golden sand with rolling mountains in the background.
 We reached the perfect camping spot just as the sun was setting, although we were trying to get our tent up in the last of the sunlight I think that was the most beautiful time to see the canyon.
 We camped just at the edge, looking into the canyon and did some night photography.
 The night was actually fairly cold, waking up to sweltering heat.
 We couldn’t stay long the next morning because it was getting so hot that we couldn’t think!
 We packed up as quick as we could without passing out and got back on our bikes, onto the next place which we couldn’t wait to reach!

 Following the Caryn Canyon, we reached Lake Kaindy.
 Located in the south of Kazakhstan, not too far from the canyon.
 It’s a 400 meters long lake sitting within Kolsai Lakes National Park, at 2,000 meters above sea level.
 Many adventure riders go between these two places in Kazakhstan, they are both considered natural landmarks and must-dos.